AnkushSinghGandhi/AnkushSinghGandhi/README.md

 And Tech Xtreme is my YouTube channel dedicated to learnings of all domains without any hassle and problem.
 I will be posting content about machine learning, software development, data science, etc.

-I started my channel in 2016 while still in school, doing videos about Android and its customizations, and subsequently making a few custom ROMs for Samsung phones. <a href="https://www.youtube.com/results?search_query=vibrance+ux">Vibrance UX</a> was the most popular ROM, with over 60k downloads.
+I started my channel in 2016 while still in school, doing videos about Android and its customizations, and subsequently making a few custom ROMs for Samsung phones.
+Vibrance UX was the most popular ROM, with over 60k downloads.
 You may look it up on Google or YouTube; there are numerous videos about it.

 Looking to chat?
 Feel free to DM me on Twitter - the fastest way to reach out to me!